Generic Name: dexlansoprazole (Oral route)

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Swallow the delayed-release capsule whole.
-If you cannot swallow the capsule whole, you may open it and pour the medicine into a tablespoon of soft food such as applesauce, pudding, or yogurt.
+- Swallow it whole.
+If you cannot swallow the capsule whole, you may open it and pour the contents into a tablespoon of applesauce.
 Swallow the mixture right away without chewing.
 Do not store the mixed medicine for later use.

 Use only the brand of this medicine that your doctor prescribed.
 Different brands may not work the same way.